asugar13/Minerva/deliverables/product.md

 #### Q1: What are you planning to build?

-We are planning to build a desktop app to allow (UofT) students to choose their academic schedules more efficiently.
-The student inputs the courses that he wishes to be enrolled in and an algorithm generates all the possible timetable combinations.
+We are planning to build a desktop app to allow (UofT) students to choose their academic schedules more efficiently and to their preferences.
+The program will allow students to input the courses that they wish to be enrolled in and an algorithm generates all the possible timetable combinations.
 Then, the student can find his most suitable schedule by filtering based on some criteria such as number of days off or time in between lectures.

 #### Q2: Who are your target users?

 Our scheduling app is for those that are in need of a fast, efficient and easy-to-use tool for scheduling courses.
 This includes students that are heavily involved with extracurriculars, daily commuters, full/part-time workers and more types of people that require a specialized time-table that won't conflict with their outside schedules.
-It is targeted at users that, for the first time, are creating their own course schedules at UofT and are overwhlemed by the amount of choice in courses.
+It is also targeted towards any student that has certain preferences from their timetables and wants to create the best timetable given their courses.
+New users that, for the first time, are creating their own course schedules at UofT and are overwhlemed by the amount of choice in courses can also find some use from this app.
 This app will serve as a smooth and easy transition from secondary school to University by providing automatic choices of yearly time-tables for them.

 ##User Personas: